kalyan-prusty/vedic_multiplier/README.md

 endmodule
 ```
+Using the above code & NgVeri tool of eSim .tlv file is generated which is again converted to
 This KSA is simulated in makerchip and the simulated result is as follows.
 The input a and b are asserted with random number by makerchip (in this example a = **0xF** and b = **0x9**) which results **0xF + 0x9 = 0x18**.
 Hence the KSA is verified and now we can use it in eSim for our mixed signal design.

 <p align="center" width="100%">